Winston-Lu/ESP8266-LED-Shelf/README.md

 At the bottom of the webpage, there is also a spot for commands:

-Command | Description | Example
+Command | Description | Usage
 ---------------|----------|----------
-IP/cmd?c=utcoffset&v=### | Replace ### with your UTC offset.
-This only needs to be done once, and is saved on reset | http://192.168.1.51/cmd?c=utcoffset&v=-8
-IP/cmd?c=rainbowrate&v=### | Replace ### with the rate.
+utcoffset | Replace ### with your UTC offset.
+This only needs to be done once, and is saved on reset | utcoffset -8 rainbowrate | Replace ### with the rate.
 By default, this value is 5.
-Any changes will be lost on restart since this is not stored in EEPROM | http://192.168.1.51/cmd?c=rainbowrate&v=3
-IP/cmd?c=reset | Factory Reset settings, including UTC offset | http://192.168.1.51/cmd?c=reset
-IP/cmd?c=resetProfile | Factory Reset lighting settings, but doesnt reset UTC offset | http://192.168.1.51/cmd?c=resetProfile
+This value will be saved when the device restarts | rainbowrate 3 reset | Factory Reset settings, including UTC offset | reset resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | resetProfile

 ## Creating